NASA University Student Launch Initiative (USLI)

 Altitude drift of the BMP280 sensor over time (5 hour span)

-Electrical block diagram for the MOLEA system
+Electrical block diagram for the MOLEA payload system.

-Power architecture block diagram, focused on the power rails
+Power architecture block diagram, focused on the power rails.

 Questions About This Project?